American Council for Judaism: Decline

-The ACJ rapidly declined in both political activity and influence following the Six-Day War in 1967, when the American Jewish community was swept up in overwhelming support of Israel, and moderates within the Council forced Elmer Berger to resign the following year for declaring that Israel had been the primary aggressor in the war.
+The ACJ rapidly declined in both political activity and influence following the Six-Day War in 1967, when the American Jewish community overwhelmingly supported Israel, and moderates within the Council forced Elmer Berger to resign the following year for declaring that Israel had been the primary aggressor in the war.

 In 1968, Norton Mezvinksy stepped down as executive director of the ACJ and accused the organization of lacking empathy for Mizrahi Jews, as well as anti-Black racism.

 The council continued to support progressive Judaism, but its views became less popular with American Jewry, and as a result it shrank.
 According to The New York Times, it was effectively "consigned to irrelevancy."
 In 2010, its mailing list was only a few thousand.

-The ACJ has since moderated its views on the state of Israel, but does not view it as a universal Jewish homeland, and advocates equal rights and religious freedom for all people living there.
-According to its statement of principles, "the State of Israel has significance for the Jewish experience.
+The ACJ later moderated its views on the state of Israel, but did not view it as a universal Jewish homeland, and advocates equal rights and religious freedom for all people living there.
+According to its former statement of principles, "the State of Israel has significance for the Jewish experience.
 As a refuge for many Jews who have suffered persecution and oppression in other places, Israel certainly has meaning for us.
 However, that relationship is a spiritual, historical, and humanitarian one—it is not a political tie.
 As American Jews, we share the hope for the security and well being of the State of Israel, living in peace and justice with its neighbors".
-Allan C. Brownfeld, the editor of the ACJ's magazine, who has strongly criticized Israel in the Washington Report on Middle Easts Affairs (WRMEA), said that "I think we represent a silent majority.
+Allan C. Brownfeld, the editor of the ACJ's magazine, who strongly criticized Israel in the Washington Report on Middle Easts Affairs (WRMEA), said that "I think we represent a silent majority.
 We are Americans by nationality and Jews by religion.
 And while we wish Israel well, we don't view it as our homeland."
-In the United States, the council seeks "to advance the universal principles of a Judaism free of nationalism, and the national, civic, cultural, and social integration into American institutions of Americans of Jewish faith."
+The council sought "to advance the universal principles of a Judaism free of nationalism, and the national, civic, cultural, and social integration into American institutions of Americans of Jewish faith."